 “I came in during the latter days of Reuben and have enjoyed a wonderful working and friendship relationship with [KJG partner] Roger Blaskey spanning many years.
 Rayburn celebrate our 60th birthday this year, which is a big milestone, and all being well I’m sure our relationship with KJG will endure for many years to come.”

 In addition to contributing to the growth of the firm’s revenues, in 2017 KJG’s staff and partners raised more than £11,000 for local charities Forever Manchester and Manchester Mind when 16 of the team took part in a skydive, jumping from 11,000 feet.

-The team has already begun planning its charitable activities for 2018.
-These will include the 10km Great Manchester Run and a building abseil.
+The team has already begun planning its charitable activities for 2018, this includes the 10km Great Manchester Run.